-The School of Drama currently has a number of opportunities to showcase the work of our actors, directors, and playwrights.
+The School of Drama currently offers a number of events showcasing the work of our actors, directors, and playwrights.

 The School of Drama presents two annual Actor Showcases each spring, providing graduating actors with a formal introduction to agent and casting professionals.
 A Facebook brochure with each graduating actor’s headshot and contact information is distributed to more than 800 agents, managers, and casting directors in the weeks before the event and in an online posting of their headshots and résumés for industry review.
 All attending professionals receive an additional Facebook, along with materials requesting follow-up from the actors.